econya/yosis/README.md

   + five days before end of subscription, users get informed via a mail that subscription (and thus access to videos and appointments) will end soon.
 + Users can contact site owner via a contact form.
++ Site owner can modify certain elements of the page (mini-CMS).
++ Hopefully responsive design everywhere.
++ Scores 99 for desktop and 90 for mobile on googles PageSpeedInsights on our deployment!

 ## Installation